engisalor/sketch-grammar-explorer/README.md

 **SGEX call structure**

-One or more calls can be executed by creating an input file readable by SGEX that contains API calls in the form dictionaries of parameters.
+One or more calls can be executed by supplying a YAML or JSON input file that contains API calls in the form dictionaries of parameters.

 - the key of each call serves as an id (`"call0"`)
 - call types (frequency, concordance, etc.) are defined with `"type"`
 - each call has a dictionary of API parameters in `"call"`
 - calls can optionally contain custom metadata in `"meta"`
-- `"keep"` can be used to save only a portion of response data (JSON only)
+- `"keep"` can be used to save only a portion of response data (when `output="<filename>.db" or "json"`)

 The call below queries the lemma "rock" in the [EcoLexicon English Corpus](https://www.sketchengine.eu/ecolexicon-corpus/) and retrieves frequencies by several text types.

 **YAML**

-YAML files preserve CQL formatting and don't require extra character escaping:
+YAML preserves CQL formatting and doesn't require extra character escaping:

 ```yml
 call0: